Shagshag/prestashop-documentation/ProductCore.md

 Since 1.5, this method only permit to add/remove available quantities of the current product in the current shop

 * Visibility: **public**
+* This method is defined in classes\Product.php line 4913

 #### Arguments